 2. Alcohol boosts bleeding

 All invasive surgeries require a recovery period, and alcohol only tends to impede this process.
-By thinning the blood, alcohol puts post-op patients at a greater risk for bleeding and a prolonged recovery.
+Alcohol thins the blood, putting post-op patients at greater risk for bleeding and prolonged recovery.

 3. Alcohol leaves you susceptible to pain